 When to go and how long do you want to go for?

 The duration of the holiday may or may not be factor for you.
 The longer you stay is directly linked to the amount you’ll pay.
 But also think about school/nursery if your child/children attend.
-Some schools do not allow children to miss days for holidays and can fine parents (conversation for another day)
+Some schools do not allow children to miss days for holidays and can fine parents excessively (a conversation for another day).

 Where do you want to stay: Hotel or Apartment?

 This decision is dependent on a few things.
 How many of you are travelling?
 How long are you staying for?
 What are meals times like?

 Renting an apartment is always cheaper than staying in a hotel.
 If you are travelling with other families or family members, then renting a large property and splitting the cost could work for you.
 Renting an apartment allows for you to cook your own meals – which inevitably will save on having every meal at a restaurant.An apartment rental will also give you more of a ‘homely’ feel.

 Hotels and resorts can provide a few options.
 You can have a room, a site or an apartment.
 Although probably more expensive, you will have most meals ready and prepped for you if you so desire.
 Some hotels/resorts will give you the option to book all-inclusive, half-board or breakfast only.
 Having a think about this will definitely help decide where you want to stay.

 For us: We have decided on an All Inclusive resort.
 We are lucky that although Baby Bee isn’t a big eater – he can pretty much eat anything.
 We will have entertainment for him and us, as well as pools at our disposal.
 The beach is also walking distance from our hotel and for this particular holiday – we want as little stress as possible.